Quentin Jacquemart

 Welcome to my website.

-I am a network and systems research engineer interested distributed systems, their security, and their (past and future) applications.
+I am a network and systems research engineer interested in distributed systems, their security, and their (past and future) applications.
 My research interests include:

 - Routing protocols